 The possibility of time-reversal was suggested by Moschella and Novello for a quartic k-essence model \cite{Moschella:2021pji}.
 They found that the crossing of branching surfaces in phase space could be interpreted either as a bounce or as time reversing.
 Our Chaplygin gas model selects time-reversal as the only possibility.
 Using the mostly-positive metric convention, it has a k-essence description of the phantom Dirac--Born--Infeld (DBI) type,

 where $G_{\mu\nu}$ is called the Einstein-frame metric because it appears in the Einstein-Hilbert action.
-This action has a world-volume interpretation for a brane whose induced metric $g_{\mu\nu}$ is disformally related to Einstein frame via
+This action has a world-volume interpretation as a brane whose induced metric $g_{\mu\nu}$ is disformally related to Einstein frame via

-Notice that any vector that is null with respect to $G_{\mu\nu}$ is null or time-like with respect to $g_{\mu\nu}$, whose light-cone is thus {\em wider} \cite{Bekenstein:1992pj} than the light cone of the Einstein-frame metric $G_{\mu\nu}$.
-The deceptively simple looking equation of motion for $\phi$ is harmonic in $g_{\mu\nu}$:
+Notice that any vector that is null with respect to $G_{\mu\nu}$ is null or time-like with respect to $g_{\mu\nu}$, whose causal cone is thus {\em wider} \cite{Bekenstein:1992pj} than the light cone of the Einstein-frame metric $G_{\mu\nu}$.
+The deceptively simple-looking equation of motion for $\phi$ is harmonic in $g_{\mu\nu}$:

-Scalar field perturbations propagate along the causal-cones \cite{Babichev:2007dw} of $g_{\mu\nu}$, so phantom Chaplygin gas has a superluminal sound speed.
-The cure \cite{Bruneton:2006gf,Dubovsky:2005xd} for superluminality is to promote $g_{\mu\nu}$ to be the arbiter of causality, which we therefore call the {\em causal-frame metric}, and treat the Einstein-frame metric $G_{\mu\nu} = g_{\mu\nu} + \partial_\mu\phi\partial_\nu\phi,$ as an emergent geometry seen by gravitational waves, as well as any matter canonically coupled to $G_{\mu\nu}$.
+Scalar field perturbations propagate along the causal cones \cite{Babichev:2007dw} of $g_{\mu\nu}$, so phantom Chaplygin gas has a superluminal sound speed.
+The cure \cite{Bruneton:2006gf,Dubovsky:2005xd} for superluminality is to promote $g_{\mu\nu}$ to be the arbiter of causality, which we therefore call the {\em causal-frame metric}, and treat the Einstein-frame metric $G_{\mu\nu} = g_{\mu\nu} + \partial_\mu\phi\partial_\nu\phi$ as an emergent geometry seen by gravitational waves, as well as any matter canonically coupled to $G_{\mu\nu}$.

-The general Arnowitt--Deser--Misner (ADM) initial value formalism with respect to $g_{\mu\nu}$ will appear in a companion publication \cite{Shlaer}.
+The general Arnowitt--Deser--Misner (ADM) initial-value formalism with respect to $g_{\mu\nu}$ will appear in a companion publication \cite{Shlaer}.
 In this Letter we work with the fluid description in a cosmological setting, where only the causal-frame lapse function $n = 1/\sqrt{-g^{tt}}$ is freely specified.
 Using capital letters to denote the Einstein-frame, the FLRW metric is